EasyTier/easytier.github.io/en/guide/community-and-contribution.md

 # Community and Contribution

 We welcome and encourage community contributions!
 If you want to get involved, please submit a [GitHub PR](https://github.com/EasyTier/EasyTier/pulls).

-Detailed contribution guidelines can be found in [CONTRIBUTING.md](https://github.com/EasyTier/EasyTier/blob/main/CONTRIBUTING.md).
+Detailed contribution guidelines can be found in the [Contributing](https://github.com/EasyTier/EasyTier/blob/main/CONTRIBUTING.md) document.

 ## Star History